Medology/.github/.github/ISSUE_TEMPLATE/Standard-Bug-Issue-Template.md

 - [ ] Bug could not be reproduced but addditional logging has been added

+# Announcement Message
+releasenotes: < if the Issue is something visible to the end user, then put the text for the releasenotes slack channel here.
+Otherwise indicate "N/A" >
+devteam: < If Dev Team requires notification instead of the end user or if there is different information for the dev team, then put the text here.
+Otherwise indicate "N/A"

 # Subject Domain Experts
 < list of subject domain experts for this domain.
 If the subject expert from the end-user perspective is not the author, an end-user expert should be listed here.
 The Design, Dev, and QA teams should add experts here as appropriate. >